lmangani/vch/README.md

 #### Status
 - Functional _(exec, ping)_
-- Experimental, Untested.
-Do not use this in production
+- Experimental, Basic & Untested.
+Do _not_ use this in production

 ## Library Usage
 ```v